wp-plugins/marctv-xbox-360voice-blog/readme.txt

 = Basic =

+* Register a 360Voice Blog for your XBOX Live Gamertag: http://www.360voice.com/forum/register-full.asp
-Upload the "MarcTV XBOX 360Voice Blog" plugin to your blog, Activate it.
+* Upload the "MarcTV XBOX 360Voice Blog" plugin to your plugin folder or install from within wordpress
+* Activate it.

-You can use the widget to simply drag the blog into your sidebar.
-Don't forget to set your XBOX Live username in the settings.
+* Enter your XBOX Live Gamertag in the "XBOX 360 Voice Blog" option page under settings.
+* Save your settings
+* Go to "Appearance" -> "Widgets"
+* Drag the "XBOX360Voice"- Widget into your sidebar

+Note: If you don't have a theme with sidebar support skip to the "Advanced" tutorial below.

 = Advanced =